Universiteit Leiden

 Profile

 I am a historian of the Modern Middle East.
-My research and teaching interests include Middle East diasporas, minorities in the Middle East, the modern political and social histories of Lebanon, Syria, and Turkey, the Caucasus; and Armenian communities of the Middle East.
-It also furthers ethnographic and migration studies.
-I am particularly interested in engaging with Turkish and Lebanese History and Armenian Studies, which I contend have not examined multilateral transnational connections and/or have ignored them in favor of national historiographies and periodizations.
+My research and teaching interests include Middle East diasporas, minorities in the Middle East, the modern political and social histories of Lebanon, Syria, and Turkey, the Caucasus, Armenian communities of the Middle East, and more broadly ethnographic and migration studies.
+I am particularly interested in engaging with, and bringing together, Turkish and Lebanese History and Armenian Studies, fields of research that have not examined their transnational connections and/or have ignored them in favor of national historiographies and periodizations.

-My book Armenians Beyond Diaspora: Making Lebanon Their Own (Edinburgh University Press, 2020) is a post-Genocide Armenian history of – principally – power, renewal and presence, rather than one of loss and absence.
-Practicing Sectarianism Archival and Ethnographic Interventions on Lebanon, my co-edited volume with Lara Deeb and Nadya Sbaiti (Stanford University Press, 2022), brings together historians and anthropologists who see sectarianism as contingent and constructed, and argues that sectarianism can only be understood if we take it seriously as an imaginative and contradictory practice.
-Currently, I am co-editing the volume The Armenian Diaspora and Stateless Power: Collective Identity in the Transnational 20th Century (IB Tauris/Bloomsbury, forthcoming 2023) with Talar Chahinian and Sossie Kasbarian.
-It is an exciting contribution to the study of not only the modern Armenian diaspora but also to the field of Diaspora Studies.
+My monograph, Armenians Beyond Diaspora: Making Lebanon Their Own (Edinburgh University Press, 2020), is a post-Genocide Armenian history of – principally – power, renewal and presence, rather than one of loss and absence.
+Practicing Sectarianism Archival and Ethnographic Interventions on Lebanon (Stanford University Press, 2022), a volume I co-edited with Lara Deeb and Nadya Sbaiti, brings together historians and anthropologists who see sectarianism as contingent and constructed, and argues that sectarianism can only be understood if we take it seriously as an imaginative and contradictory practice.
+The Armenian Diaspora and Stateless Power: Collective Identity in the Transnational 20th Century (IB Tauris/Bloomsbury, 2023), a volume I co-edited with Talar Chahinian and Sossie Kasbarian, is an exciting contribution to the study of not only the modern Armenian diaspora, but also to the field of Diaspora Studies.

-In 2021 I was awarded a Comenius Teaching Fellow Grant and a Leiden Teaching Academy fellowship.
-Together, they help further my dedication to teaching and engaging with the public and non-academics.
+In 2021 I was awarded a Comenius Grant and a Leiden Teaching Academy fellowship.
+They have helped me dedicate myself to teaching and to engaging with the public and non-academics.
 Both projects integrate Wikipedia, the world’s premier open-access encyclopedia, into the training of Leiden University BA and (Res)MA students interested in the Middle East, and link university education with society.

 Key Publications